lucymutua/api/README.md

 Github Desktop: Desktop application that simplifies the use of git and github.

-the page has menu haburgesa to display the filters of the movie. when clicked on.
+the page has menu hamburguesa to display the filters of the movie. when clicked on.

 the page has a search engine that filters the movies by names or movie titles, an overview where you can see details of each movie card.

 It also has a play movie button to display the movies when clicked on.

-the page has pagenation which allows you to move from one page to another ans backwards.
+The page has pagenation which allows you to move from one page to another ans backwards.

 The github link and the design in figma are available.
 Basic functionality tests of the page have been implemented.